EU Licensed4.8/5

 What is bisoprolol and what is it used for?

-• Chronic heart failure: bisoprolol is one of the first-line beta-blockers recommended by NICE (NG106) for stable heart failure with reduced ejection fraction
+• Chronic heart failure: NICE (NG106) recommends bisoprolol.
+It is a first-line beta-blocker for stable heart failure with reduced ejection fraction.

-• Hypertension (high blood pressure): used when other first-line treatments are not suitable, or as add-on therapy
+• Hypertension (high blood pressure): Doctors use it if other first-line treatments are not suitable.
+They may also add it to other therapies.

-• Angina: to reduce the frequency and severity of chest pain episodes
+• Angina: It helps reduce how often and how severe chest pain episodes are.

-The medicine works by blocking beta-1 adrenergic receptors in the heart, which reduces heart rate, lowers blood pressure and decreases the oxygen demand of the heart muscle.
+The medicine works by blocking beta-1 adrenergic receptors in the heart.
+This slows the heart rate and lowers blood pressure.
+It also reduces how much oxygen the heart muscle needs.

 How to take bisoprolol

-They can be taken with or without food, though taking them at the same time each day helps maintain a steady level of the medicine in your body.
+Swallow bisoprolol tablets whole with a glass of water.
+You can take them with or without food.
+Taking them at the same time each day helps keep a steady level of the medicine in your body.

-• Usual starting dose for hypertension or angina: 5 mg to 10 mg once daily
+• Usual starting dose for high blood pressure or angina: 5 mg to 10 mg once daily.

-• Heart failure starting dose: 1.25 mg once daily, increased gradually at intervals of at least 2 weeks
+• Heart failure starting dose: 1.25 mg once daily.
+Increase this dose gradually over at least 2-week intervals.

-• Maximum dose: 10 mg once daily for most indications
+• Maximum dose: 10 mg once daily for most uses.

-• Timing: most prescribers recommend a morning dose to reduce daytime drowsiness
+• Timing: Most prescribers suggest a morning dose.
+This helps reduce drowsiness during the day.

-If you miss a dose, take it as soon as you remember unless it is nearly time for your next dose.
+If you miss a dose, take it as soon as you remember.
+Do not take it if it is almost time for your next dose.
 Never take a double dose to make up for a missed one.

-For more detailed information, see our bisoprolol dosage guide.
+For more details, see our bisoprolol dosage guide.

 Side effects at a glance